 The risk levels shown here are Aegon's and shouldn't be compared to any other providers' risk ratings.

-The fund moves into long gilts and cash to try to neutralise the effects of interest rates on the annuity you can buy at retirement.
+The fund moves into fixed interest investments and cash to try to neutralise the effects of interest rates on the annuity you can buy at retirement.
 The value of the fund at retirement can still fall as well as rise and isn't guaranteed.
 If you don't buy an annuity at retirement, returns may not keep pace with inflation over the long term.

 We review these funds regularly and may change them if we believe it’s in the best interests of investors.